raterjonak/test/README.md

 # test
-My new starting on gihub.adding a new sentence to test how to comite file.
+My new starting on gihub.Adding a new sentence to test how to comite file and then push on.